 Before dinner, the master of the house sat with us to enjoy a customary drink of rice wine.

-All the tiredness was soon forgotten; or was it?
-I noticed after dinner there was very little energy left in us and everyone just wanted to lie down.
+All the tiredness was soon forgotten, or was it?
+I noticed after dinner there was very little energy left for us and everyone just wanted to lie down.
 How strong was that wine?!

 “Don’t worry, just continue,” I thought, and soon enough I caught up with them again.

-Richard is planning a second book with little text and full colour pictures in larger format.
+Richard is planning a second book with little text and full-colour pictures in a larger format.